chasm/red-arc/README.md

-# VedArc Astro/TypeScript proof of concept
+# RedArc Astro/TypeScript proof of concept

 **For a comparison of the two approaches &ndash; Astro/TypeScript vs.
 React/ReactRouter/MUI &ndash; see [Comparison](./docs/comparison.md).**